 Franchisors: Please embrace centralized marketing with a local flavor

-When we work with Franchisors, a strategic discussion around centralization or centralization of marketing inevitably occurs.
-While there are merits to both approaches, this article, provided by ZenithRise Group, a marketing agency located in California, argues for the centralized approach with some allowance for decentralization.
+When we work with Franchisors and Franchisees, a strategic discussion around centralization or decentralization of marketing inevitably occurs.
+While there are merits to both approaches, this article, provided by ZenithRise Group, a marketing agency located in California, argues for the merit of both approaches.
+It is our view that a hybrid hybrid centralized and decentralized marketing approach is in the best interests of both parties AND most importantly in the interests of customers that drive the revenue.

 Let’s first define what we mean by a centralized and a decentralized approach.
 A ‘purely’ centralized approach is where the Franchisor: (1) sets the annual marketing plan and overarching marketing strategy for its network to follow, (2) produces the creative imagery and messaging for its ad placements, (3) generates the media plan and (4) executes, measures and monitors marketing performance against marketing and business objectives that have been set.
-And by and large, in this situation, the Franchisees are expected to follow overarching Francishor guidance.
-In fact, they are contractually obligated to do so (or should be in properly crafted Franchise Agreements).
+And by and large, in this situation, the Franchisees are expected to follow overarching Franchisor guidance.
+In fact, they are contractually obligated to do so (in Franchise Agreements).

-2. The risks of non-centralization can impact not just one location, but the entire network.
+2. The risks of non-centralization can impact not just one Franchisee location, but the entire Franchisee network.

 3. The investment efficiencies that come with planning and execution.